 Keep in mind that this doesn't extend to all antiperspirants from these brands, though — benzene was only detected in some aerosol products, so if you don't use a spray, you're in the clear here.

-3 Side Effects of Antiperspirant That Stink
+3 Side Effects of Antiperspirant and Deodorant That Stink

 Antiperspirant is probably not to blame for any serious health problems, but you might encounter one of these pesky issues.